Sue: Bloody hell, he’s still Tom Baker.

 Me: What about Peter Davison?

-Sue: It’s far too early to say.
-I know I’ll like him – I love him in All Creatures – but I still don’t know how he’s going to play the part.
-He’s all over the place at the moment, but that’s all part of the plot, I guess.
+Sue: It’s too early to say.
+I know I’ll like him – I love him in All Creatures… – but I still don’t know how he’s going to play the part.
+He’s all over the place at the moment, but that’s part of the plot, I guess.
 We’ll just have to wait and see.

 Sue: Nyssa must be roasting in that muff.

-The Master appears on the TARDIS scanner screen to gloat.
+The Master appears on the scanner screen to gloat.

 Sue: (Singing) The Ace of Spades!
 The Ace of Spades!

-The Doctor leaves the safety of the Zero Room but he quickly collapses again.
-A roundrel dispenses some medicine for him, and then a motorised wheelchair appears out of nowhere.
+The Doctor leaves the safety of the Zero Room and collapses again.
+Luckily, a roundel dispenses some medicine, and then a motorised wheelchair mysteriously appears out of nowhere.

 Meanwhile, in the Master’s sex dungeon, Adric is still being tortured.
-At one point, the Master raises the platform he is standing on so he can taunt his victim more effectively.
+At one point, the Master raises the platform he’s standing on so he can taunt his victim more effectively.

-Suddenly, I feel Sue tugging urgently at my sleeve.
+It’s at this point that I feel Sue tugging urgently on my arm.

 Sue: Pause it.
 Quickly.
-Pause now.
-No, go back a bit.
-There.
-Yes, pause it.
+Pause it now.
+No, go back a bit… There!
+Yes, pause it!
 Look!
-Adric has a little stiffy.
+Adric has a little stiffy…

 Sue: How embarrassing.